 Wildlife will include: White-tailed Deer, Groundhog, Gray Squirrel, several species of bats, salamanders, Monarch butterfly Migration and much more

-Dates: Because of so many folks wanting to join us for the wildlife program we have planned a full week at the lodge.
-Most people reserve 2-3 nights, but you can stay for as long as you like, pending availability.
+Dates: Emilie has 4 days at the lodge this year, but you can stay for as long as you like, pending availability.
 Be advised this is a very popular time so rooms can fill up fast!

 Directions: Directions are on the Snowbird Mountain Lodge website: snowbirdmountainlodge.com